JyotimoyKashyap/RunAndDetect/README.md

-**The README will be updated later with proper app structure later on.
+**The README will be updated later with proper app structure